What high pressure does to bass — the biology

 What experienced anglers notice

 After the second or third day of stable high pressure, fish adjust and the bite slowly improves.
-By day three or four, bass have settled into reliable positions and the lake fishes predictably β just at a slower pace than a falling-pressure day.
+By day three or four, bass have settled into reliable positions and the lake fishes predictably — just at a slower pace than a falling-pressure day.
+Then the cycle starts over with the next pre-storm window.